KIMB-technologies/TaskTimeTerminate/README.md

 	`sudo apt-get install yad`
 #### macOS
 - PHP 7.4
-	- Until now PHP 7.3. is part of macOS, so `/usr/bin/php` will not work!
+	- Only PHP 7.3. is part of macOS, so `/usr/bin/php` will not work!
 	- Install Homebrew https://brew.sh/index
 	- Install `brew install php` or `brew install php@7.4`
 	- PHP will be installed to `/usr/local/Cellar/php@7.4/*/bin/php` or `/usr/local/Cellar/php/*/bin/php`